Aurel-R/cma/README.md

 # First prototype
-This API allocate contiguous memory (CM) to perform IPC mechanisms for share complex (and large) objects containing pointers (like list or binary tree for example).
+This API allocate contiguous memory (CM) to perform IPC mechanisms for share complex (and large) objects containing pointers (like list, binary tree and graph for example).
 It is based on pointers arithmetic to not use data duplication and serialization.

 # HOWTO